 - Close the lid and set to cook on high pressure for 5 minutes.
 (Hit Manual or Pressure Cook and adjust time to 5 minutes using +/- buttons.)

-- Once cook time has elapsed, open the lid to the Instant Pot.
+- Once cook time has elapsed, let pressure release naturally for 10 minutes.
+Do a quick pressure release of any remaining pressure to open the lid to the Instant Pot.